 - King-size napkins

 - The teriyaki sauce will begin to thicken at this point.
-Continue baking and turning every 5-10 minutes until sauce reaches a molasses-like consistency and is sticking nicely to drumettes.
+Continue baking and turning every 5-10 minutes until the sauce reaches a molasses-like consistency and is sticking nicely to the drumettes.
 Total baking time should be approximately 2-3 hours.